slact/nchan/README.md

   default: `(none)`
   context: server, location, if
   > Split the channel id into several ids for multiplexing using the delimiter string provided.

+- **nchan_eventsource_event**
+  arguments: 1
+  default: `(none)`
+  context: server, location, if
+  > Set the EventSource `event:` line to this value.
+When used in a publisher location, overrides the published message's `X-EventSource-Event` header and associates the message with the given value.
+When used in a subscriber location, overrides all messages' associated `event:` string with the given value.

 - **nchan_longpoll_multipart_response**
   arguments: 1